ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 The data loading process includes checking contest totals against reference totals in [src/reference_results/Georgia.tsv](../src/reference_results/Georgia.tsv).
 You may wish to add some reference totals to this file.

 ### Create a munger file
 If you wish to practice creating  munger file, follow the steps below.
-Otherwise skip to the next section.

 Your munger file should live in the folder [src/mungers](../src/mungers), and its name needs to have the extension `.munger`.